will-rosenberg/will-rosenberg/README.md

-## Hi there 👋
+I'm a mechanical engineer turned accent coach & full-stack developer...

-&nbsp;&nbsp;&nbsp;👨🏻‍💻 I'm Will — a multilingual mechanical engineer turned accent coach and full-stack developer.
+... and I've been obsessed with speaking Portuguese and Spanish "like a native" since I was a teenager.

 I founded **[Simple American Accent](https://www.instagram.com/SimpleAmericanAccent)** in 2018.
 Since then, we've reached:
 - 200k+ Instagram followers